Platinumt3chnology/visual-recognition./object-detection.md

 ```
 {: codeblock}

-In this initial release, you create the location information by hand or by using an image annotation tool.
+When you use the APIs, you create the location information by hand or by using an image annotation tool.
+However, you can also use the graphical interface of {{site.data.keyword.DSX}} with Custom Object Detection.
+For more information, see the [docs](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/visual-rec-obj-detect-create-model.html){: external}.

 In general, the more images and bounding boxes that you provide in your training data, the better.
 Here are some training data guidelines to get you started:

 - Each image is at least 500 pixels for both height and width.
 - Each labeled object in the collection has at least 100 locations (bounding boxes).
-- Each image in the collection has no more than 10 bounding boxes.
 - The size of each bounding box is greater than 15% of the image dimensions.
 - The API reads the EXIF orientation tags in your images.
 Make sure that the `location` coordinates match that orientation.
 To adjust the orientation, you can use a tool like ImageMagick to _auto-orient_ your images before you add bounding boxes.